getditto/interface-gen/README.md

 `example_data/v2.3/` folder, each containing example data which matches the defined format.

- Next, modify the unit test in `interface-gen/protocols.py` to include a validation test of the two new schemas and example data files.
+ Next, modify the unit test in `interface-gen/protocols_test.py` to include a validation test of the two new schemas and example data files.

-4. Commit the new `.avdl` and example data `.json` files to a newly-created Git branch and submit a pull request to get them merged into the repository.

 ### Generating Protobuf Definitions (proto3)